diffusiondata/diffusion-rest-adapter/README.md

 ## Polling REST services

 If the initial poll of a REST endpoint fails no topic will be created for it.

+## Backup adapter clients

+Multiple instances of the adapter client can be run, but only one client will poll a given REST service and update Diffusion with the result.

+Each service will either be in a `standby` or `active` state.
+This state is co-ordinated with other adapter clients and control sessions using update sources on the root topic for the service.
+This state can be observed through a `ServiceListener`.
+Only when the service is `active` will the client poll it and update Diffusion.
+A client can have both active and standby services.

+When a client with `active` services closes one client with the service in `standby` will switch to `active` and take over.
+If there is no other client configured with the service the topics associated with the service will be removed.